Ontario Bill of Sale | Free Template

 A Bill of Sale is also commonly referred to as a:

-An “As Is” Bill of Sale for Your Vehicle
+An “As Is” Clause in an Ontario Bill of Sale

 As such, a Bill of Sale protects the seller from having to provide a refund for any issues that arise after the buyer receives the item.
 NotaryPro’s Bill of Sale template automatically includes an “as is” clause to protect the seller.

-Why is a Bill of Sale for a Vehicle Important in Ontario?
+Why is an Ontario Bill of Sale Important?

 In Ontario, a Bill of Sale is more than just a receipt.
-It’s a document that protects both the buyer and seller, ensuring the transfer of ownership is legally recognized.
+It’s a document that protects both the buyer and seller, serving as proof of purchase.
+A Bill of Sale records the transaction, but ownership is only legally transferred when the buyer registers the vehicle with ServiceOntario.
 Here’s why it matters:

 Registration Requirement